tylermyeo/reflex-template/SYNC_README.md

 This will:
 1. Try to connect to your Google Sheet
+2. Fetch live currency exchange rates (if API key provided)
+3. Convert all prices to USD for consistent comparison
-2. If successful: Download data and save to `myapp/data/pricing.json`
+4. If successful: Download data and save to `myapp/data/pricing.json`
-3. If failed: Create fallback data and show error message
+5. If failed: Create fallback data and show error message

+### Currency Conversion

+The script automatically converts all prices to USD using live exchange rates from [exchangerate-api.com](https://exchangerate-api.com/).

+To enable currency conversion:
+1. Sign up for a free API key at exchangerate-api.com
+2. Set the environment variable: `export EXCHANGE_API_KEY="your_api_key"`

+Without the API key, only USD prices will be processed (others will be skipped).

 ### The app will automatically use the JSON data